crunchysoul/portfolio-1/README.md

 It does not do much but it reduced my index.html by a few kilobytes.
     ```npm install -g html-minifier```
     ```html-minifier test.html --output index.html```

++ Other Considerations for Optimisation:
+    - Replaced background-attachment:fixed for the hero image as it was being displayed incorrectly on mobile devices.
+Apparently, this is disabled on mobile browsers because it was costly and it decimates scrolling perforamance.
+    - Removed fog effects on the hero image.
+For some reason, when I have the fog effects on, my CPU fan runs extremely loud.
+Upon researching this scenario, I found that some CSS keyframes with infinite animations can cause high CPU usage.
+As my priority is to have a lightweight website, I removed the fog animations.

 [Back to Top](#top)